rileylitchfield/current-portfolio/README.md

-# current-portfolio
-A responsive personal website featuring a contact form powered by a PHP backend.
-The project is containerized with Docker to streamline deployment and scalability.

 # Personal Website with Dockerized Backend

 A responsive personal website featuring a contact form powered by a PHP backend.
 This project is fully containerized with Docker, making it easy to deploy and scale, while highlighting modern development and deployment practices.